Yankton, South Dakota: Government

 Yankton is governed by the City Commission, under a Council-Manager form of Local Government.
 The City Commission is responsible for legislative functions such as establishing policy, passing local ordinances, and voting appropriations.
 The City Commission appoints the City Manager to oversee the administrative operations, implement its policies, and advise the commission.
 The manager position is similar to that of corporate chief executive officer (CEO), providing professional management to the board of directors.
-There are nine Commissioners that are elected by the citizens, and the Mayor is elected by the commission.
-As of 2018 the current Mayor is Nathan Johnson.
+There are nine Commissioners that are elected by the citizens, and the mayor is elected by the commission.
+As of 2025 the mayor is Mason Schramm.

 The Yankton Police Department provides law enforcement for the city's residents.
 In 2006 it employed 29 sworn personnel.

 Education

 Yankton is served by the Yankton Public School District (K-12), Sacred Heart Catholic School (pK-8), and Mount Marty College.

 Yankton was once home to Yankton College; founded in 1881, it was the first liberal arts college in the Dakota Territory.
 The college closed in 1984.
 The campus was acquired by the Federal Bureau of Prisons in 1988 for use as the Federal Prison Camp – Yankton.

 The Yankton School District has a variety of extracurricular activities including athletics and non-athletics.
 The athletic teams are universal on all levels of education including the Yankton Middle School and the Yankton High School.
 The boys' athletic teams are known as the Yankton Bucks and the girls' teams are known as the Yankton Gazelles.
 Yankton's debate team is the host of the annual Lewis and Clark Debate Tournament, held on the last weekend of the month of January.

 Yankton is home to Mount Marty University, a private Benedictine Catholic institution of higher learning.
 Mounty Marty College Academy was founded in 1922 and subsequently changed their name to Mount Marty College in 1951 when they became a four-year, baccalaureate degree granting institution.
 The most recent change was the addition of doctoral programs and a transition to Mount Marty University in 2020.
 Mount Marty University athletes are known as the Lancers and compete in the National Association of Intercollegiate Athletics.